 The mathematical model underneath the animation is a System Dynamics model built by Dr. Thomas Fiddaman as part of his 1997 PhD thesis at MIT.
 A portion of the model was then distilled into a simplified stock-and-flow framework by his thesis advisor, Dr. John Sterman of the System Dynamics Group at MIT.
 Dr. Sterman and Dr. Linda Booth Sweeney, then a graduate student in education, used the stock-and-flow framework to study the public misunderstandings of climate change dynamics, confirming the need for new tools to improve public understanding.
 They published their findings in the journal, Climatic Change.
 Andrew Jones and Don Seville also wrote an article on these findings and identified the need for better learning tools.

-SEED, the community development program of Schlumberger Ltd, led by Michael Tempel and Simone Amber, and Linda Booth Sweeney then convened these collaborators plus Dr. Peter Senge of the Society for Organizational Learning (SoL) and MIT to create the Climate Bathtub Sim They worked with Dr. Idit Caperton and MaMaMedia to create the interactive simulation with children and youth in mind.
-Climate Interactive, supported by IT at Citigroup and Nike, joined to bridge the science and model with the communications and Sim design.
+SEED, the community development program of Schlumberger Ltd, led by Michael Tempel and Simone Amber, and Linda Booth Sweeney then convened these collaborators plus Dr. Peter Senge of the Society for Organizational Learning (SoL) and MIT to create the Climate Bathtub Sim.
+They worked with Dr. Idit Caperton and MaMaMedia to create the interactive simulation with children and youth in mind.
 The Bathtub Sim is copyrighted by Schlumberger Ltd and is one of many simulations on science, climate, and systems thinking.

-Various members of the team are now engaged in developing further simulations to help people better understand the complex dynamics in our world, like the World Climate Exercise a game for groups to simulate the dynamics of negotiating a global climate change agreement using the computer simulation C-ROADS.
+Various members of the team are now engaged in developing further simulations to help people better understand the complex dynamics in our world, like the World Climate Simulation a game for groups to simulate the dynamics of negotiating a global climate change agreement using the computer simulation C-ROADS.